About me

 Research interests

 My current research interests focus on Natural Language Processing and Large Language Models.
-Especially affective analysis (i.e. emotion detection and sentiment analysis), and misinformation detection (e.g. fake news, rumors, and conspiracy theories).
+Especially post-training, reinforcement learning, affective analysis, misinformation detection, and AI Safety.

 News